IsaacBreuer/hassio-addons/rtl4332mqtt/README.md

 - mqtt_password
 - mqtt_topic
 - protocol (see https://github.com/merbanan/rtl_433 for more details inc protocol IDs)
+- list youre name of sensor you want to create and the rid for that sensor,

+i have create a automation in my hass thet will alert with the rid if the button is pressed, so when changing berrtryis you just press the button and get the new rid , enter it the the addon config restart the addon and done.

 3) Copy rtl2mqtt.sh to your hass.io config dir in a subdir called rtl4332mqtt.
 i.e.